VietnamKnowledge

 The only official portal for Vietnam's 90-day e-visa is evisa.gov.vn, operated by the Ministry of Public Security.
 The government fee at the time of writing is USD 25 for most nationalities.
 Processing takes up to three working days on the standard track.

 There is no other official government website for this product.
 You do not need an agent, a fixer, or a third-party service to apply.
 The form is in English.
-If you use a legitimate third-party service for convenience, expect to pay a service fee on top of the government fee — but you should never need to do so.
+If you use a legitimate third-party service for convenience, expect to pay a service fee on top of the government fee — but you should rarely need to do so.

 Read the full walkthrough in our e-visa guide before you start.